rajul-kk/CW2025/README.md

 **Solution**: Created `HighScoreManager` with separate file handling for each mode (`highscore.txt` and `highscore_phantom.txt`).
 Added proper file I/O with error handling and file existence checks.

-### 6. Animation Performance Issues
-**Problem**: Multiple simultaneous animations (lock pulse, flash, shake) caused frame rate drops and visual stuttering.

-**Solution**: Optimized animations by using JavaFX's built-in animation classes efficiently, ensuring animations don't overlap unnecessarily, and using parallel transitions where appropriate.
-Also limited the number of simultaneous animations.

-### 7. Board Display Matrix Synchronization
+### 6. Board Display Matrix Synchronization
 **Problem**: The display matrix (Rectangle[][]) would sometimes get out of sync with the game board matrix, causing visual artifacts.

 **Solution**: Implemented `BoardDisplayManager` to centralize all display matrix operations.
 Added proper initialization and refresh methods that ensure the display matrix always matches the game board state.

-### 8. Next Piece Queue Display
-**Problem**: The next piece queue would show incorrect pieces or not update when pieces were consumed.

-**Solution**: Implemented a proper queue rotation system in `GameController.rotateBlockQueue()` that tracks the relationship between the board's brick generator and the displayed preview blocks.
-The queue is properly maintained when pieces are consumed.

-### 9. Hard Drop Cooldown
+### 7. Hard Drop Cooldown
 **Problem**: Players could spam hard drop, causing multiple rapid drops and potential game state issues.

 **Solution**: Implemented a cooldown system using timestamps to prevent hard drop from being triggered too frequently (300ms cooldown).
 This prevents accidental double-drops and maintains game flow.

-### 10. FXML Resource Loading
-**Problem**: FXML files sometimes failed to load, especially when running from JAR files, due to incorrect resource paths.

-**Solution**: Used `getClass().getClassLoader().getResource()` for consistent resource loading that works both in development and in packaged JAR files.
-Ensured all resource paths are relative to the resources directory.

-### 11. Digital Font Loading Issues
+### 8. Digital Font Loading Issues
 **Problem**: The custom digital font (`digital.ttf`) was not loading correctly when the application started.
 The font would fail to load when using direct URL paths, especially in different execution environments (IDE vs JAR file).
 This caused the UI to fall back to system fonts, breaking the retro aesthetic design.

 **Solution**: Created `FontLoader` utility class that uses `getResourceAsStream()` to load the font via InputStream (more reliable for JAR files), with a fallback to URL-based loading.
 It caches the loaded font family name and provides helper methods for easy access.
 The font is loaded early in the application lifecycle (in `Main.start()`) before any UI elements are created, ensuring the font is available when needed.

-### 12. Grid Lines Disappearing When Blocks Lock
+### 9. Grid Lines Disappearing When Blocks Lock
 **Problem**: Grid lines disappeared when blocks locked, especially in phantom mode.
 Visual effects were setting empty cells' opacity to 0.0, making the grid invisible.

 **Solution**: Modified `PhantomManager.applyPostIlluminationEffect()` and `BoardDisplayManager.setRectangleData()` to maintain opacity at 1.0 for empty cells, ensuring grid lines remain visible in both Classic and Phantom modes.

+### 10. Music Not Restarting on New Game
+**Problem**: When starting a new game from the pause menu, the background music would continue playing from its current position instead of restarting from the beginning.

+**Solution**: Added music restart logic to the `newGame()` method in `GuiController` that restores volume to normal and restarts the appropriate music track (classic or phantom mode) from the beginning when a new game is started.

 ---